dmbarbour/Sirea/README.md

 I do not present a worst-case ordering.
 The worst-case ordering is exponentially worse than the best case.
 If you know the dependencies, a [toplogical sort](http://en.wikipedia.org/wiki/Topological_sorting) will provide an optimal ordering.
 However, for RDP, the dynamic behaviors and openly shared resources (state, demand monitors) make it difficult to determine the dependencies.
 The *"touch"* technique used by Sirea is a simple, dynamic solution to the problem: a "touch" is a promise of a pending update.
 When `g` is touched by `a` and `f`, `g` knows to wait for an update from both before pushing its own update.
 By propagating all touches before propagating any updates, the update ordering will be optimal.

 The use of "touch" is reflected directly in the data type for constructing concrete behavior networks.
-Each link (`LnkUp`) has two IO methods: one for touch, one for the signal update:
+Each concrete signal link has IO methods for propagating the updates.
+The first method, `ln_touch`, is used to signal than an update is coming soon.
+(It it is determined the touch was a false alarm, idle is called instead.)

         data LnkUp a = LnkUp
             { ln_touch  :: IO ()
-            , ln_update :: SigUp a -> IO ()
+            , ln_update :: StableT -> T -> Sig a -> IO ()
+            , ln_idle   :: StableT -> IO ()
             }

-Within each partition, this is used in the two-phase approach described earlier: all incoming signals are touched (and updates for the same signal are combined to piggyback), then all updates are propagated, achieving an optimal update ordering with only one update to any given signal during a round.
-Touch is used only within each partition; `bcross` will start a new set of touches in the next partition.

-Between partitions, batches as a whole will often process in non-optimal orders.
-However, the tendency to accumulate and process multiple batches together will strongly resist the worst-case orderings.
+Touch is used only within a partition.
+Between partitions (i.e. at borders guarded by `bcross`) updates are shunted into a mailbox then delivered in batches.
+At the batch level, this may result in non-optimal update orderings (with some partitions doing extra rework).
+However, the network is smaller (fewer partitions than RDP behaviors), concurrent updates are processed together, and a slow-consumer might piggyback multiple updates from a fast producer.
+These mitigating factors do not guarantee optimal orderings, but they should (in most circumstances) effectively resist worst-case orderings.

-Developers will use the `LnkUp` type directly if extending Sirea for new resources.
+Developers might use the `LnkUp` type directly if adapting Sirea to external IO resources or FFI.
 This is achieved with `unsafeLinkB` from Sirea.Link.
-Behaviors in Sirea are compiled in two passes, forward then back.
-The forward pass tracks timing and computes `bsynch`.
-Developers extending Sirea hook into the reverse pass:
+A single `LnkUp` models only one concrete signal, but is a mechanism (`Lnk`) that allows modeling of complex products, sums, and possibly dead links:

         unsafeLinkB :: (Lnk y -> IO (Lnk x)) -> B x y